While Drunk Elephant might get your attention with its bright packaging and funky name, it’s what’s inside that has transformed this high-end brand.

 The best part?
-C-Firma is said to have a “reservoir effect,” meaning it stays active on the skin for up to 72 hours even when washed.
+C-Firma is said to have a “reservoir effect,” meaning it stays active on the skin for up to 72 hours, even when washed.
 The downside?
-It’s $80 for a one-ounce bottle, but there are several options that are similar for a fraction of the price.
+It’s $80 for a one-ounce bottle, but several options are similar for a fraction of the price.

 Stratia C+C Serum

 Stratia C+C Serum is one of the most budget-friendly Drunk Elephant dupes for just $25.
 They pack a lot into that price with a formula that features 10 percent L-ascorbic acid and 5 percent ascorbyl tetraisopalmitate.
 They even throw some CoQ10 in there “for good measure.”

 “It uses similar airtight packaging,” one Redditor wrote.
 “And while the product texture consistency is a little different, it also has a high [L-ascorbic acid] percentage and has been as effective as the [Drunk Elephant] for me.”